 Since its 1941 inception, MD Anderson has been led by four full-time presidents and one acting director.

 Through their leadership, these men took MD Anderson from a staff of one to the world’s foremost center focused on cancer research, patient care, prevention and education.

-Before Ronald DePinho, M.D., became president on Sept.
-1, 2011, the following individuals made significant contributions to progress against cancer in Texas, the nation and the world:
+The following individuals have made significant contributions to progress against cancer in Texas, the nation and the world: